Home At Last™ FAQs

 How do I raise my credit score?

-We partner with local non-profit agencies who are experts in providing credit counseling, budgeting and tools to help raise your credit score, while simultaneously providing you with the resources and education that will lead you to confidently managing your finances.
+We refer frequently to local non-profit agencies who are experts in providing credit counseling, budgeting, money management and tools to help raise your credit score, while simultaneously providing you with the resources and education that will lead you to confidently managing your finances.
 Many of our Home At Last™ approved lenders will provide a no-cost credit analysis and may provide guidance needed to raise your credit score.

-Where does the grant money come from and how does it work?
+Where does the assistance money come from and how does it work?

-The Home At Last™ Down Payment Assistance program is not federally funded, but rather we use a public-private partnership model that enables us to provide a variety of grant options paired with 30-year fixed rate mortgage loans.
-Our investment banking partner is George K. Baum & Company, and all Down Payment Assistance loans are serviced by U.S. Bank.
-Your Home At Last™ approved lender will advance the grant funds at closing and U.S. Bank will reimburse the lender after closing when the loan is purchased for servicing.
+The Home At Last™ Down Payment Assistance program is not federally funded.
+Continuous funding is provided by pooling the loans into mortgage-backed securities through a public-private partnership model that includes George K. Baum & Company, serving as our investment banking partners and U.S. Bank, as Master Servicer of all loans.
+Your Home At Last™ approved lender will advance the down payment funds at closing and U.S. Bank will reimburse your lender after closing when the loan is purchased for servicing.

 Can I work with any lender or real estate agent I want?